Pantoprazole (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have osteoporosis, seizures, or a history of low magnesium levels in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, lupus, or osteoporosis.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: